IEEE Medal of Honor

 The John Fritz Medal

 Meanwhile, the John Fritz Medal, the highest American award in the engineering profession, was being presented each year.
-Established in 1902, the Fritz Medal recognized scientific or industrial achievement in any field of pure or applied science.
+It was established by professional associates and friends of John Fritz on 21 August 1902, his eightieth birthday, "to perpetuate the memory of his achievements in industrial progress."
+The Fritz Medal recognized notable scientific or industrial achievement, regardless of nationality or sex, in any field of pure or applied science.
 Fritz had achieved fame and recognition for his development of American iron and steel manufacturing.
-The medal named in his honor was jointly established on Fritz’s 80th birthday by the American Institute of Mining Engineers (AIME), the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), and the AIEE.
+The medal named in Fritz's honor was jointly established by the American Institute of Mining Engineers (AIME), the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), and the AIEE. originally, the medal was awarded annually by a board composed of four representatives of each of the four national engineering societies (AIME, ASCE, ASME, and AIEE).
 Sponsorship eventually included the American Association of Engineering Studies (AAES) as well.

 The first four Fritz Medals were given to John Fritz (1902), Lord Kelvin (1905), George Westinghouse (1906) and Alexander Graham Bell (1907) (John Fritz Medal, 2009a).
 Thomas Edison received the fifth Fritz Medal in 1908 for his “invention of the duplex and quadruplex telegraph; the phonograph; the development of a commercially practical incandescent lamp; the development of a complete system of electric lighting, including dynamos, regulating devices, underground system protective devices and meters” (John Fritz Medal, 1910).